newwaylw/facelock/README.md

 the config file.

 ## Limitations
 Microsoft's Free account has a 20 API calls/minute request limit.
+For Face recognition, it takes two API calls, (Detect + Verify), that means the maximum sampling per minute is 6.
+If you use a more frequent *--sample-interval* value you will get **'Too Many Requests'** Error.

-For Face recognition, it takes two API calls, (Detect + Verify), so I can only sample my frame every 6 seconds. the Face Detect API call returns a faceId, it is valid for 24 hours only, after this, you need to re-run
+The Face Detect API call returns a faceId, it is valid for 24 hours only, after this, you need to re-run
 ````
-facelock.py train
+python facelock/facelock.py train
 ````